-For more than 30 years, the Scitech mission has been increasing STEM awareness, interest, capability and participation by all Western Australians.
+Our purpose is it inspire engagement by all Western Australians in science, technology, engineering and mathematics.
 And now, with renewed focus from schools, governments, employers and influential thinkers, it’s the perfect time to demonstrate how STEM education can enable the next generation of innovators.
 As we shift to an information-based, highly connected and technologically advanced society, STEM can empower individuals and communities with the problem-solving capabilities to meet unprecedented economic, social and environmental challenges.

 It’s as much about what we think as how we think